A population-based approach to background discrimination in particle physics

 \cfoot{\thepage}

-\begin{onecolabstract} Background properties in experimental particle physics are typically estimated from large collections of events.
-This usually provides precise knowledge of average background distributions, but inevitably hides fluctuations.
-To overcome this limitation, an approach based on statistical mixture model decomposition is presented.
+\begin{onecolabstract} Background properties in experimental particle physics are typically estimated using control samples corresponding to large numbers of events.
+This can provide precise knowledge of average background distributions, but typically does not consider the effect of fluctuations in a data set of interest.
+A novel approach based on mixture model decomposition is presented as a way to estimate the effect of fluctuations on the shapes of probability distributions in a given data set, with a view to improving on the knowledge of background distributions obtained from control samples.
 Events are treated as heterogeneous populations comprising particles originating from different processes, and individual particles are mapped to a process of interest on a probabilistic basis.
-When used to discriminate against background, the proposed technique based on the Gibbs sampler allows features of the background distributions to be estimated directly from the data without training on high-statistics control samples.
+The proposed approach makes it possible to extract from the data information about the effect of fluctuations that would otherwise be lost using traditional methods based on high-statistics control samples.
 A feasibility study on Monte Carlo is presented, together with a comparison with existing techniques.
-Finally, the prospects for the development of the Gibbs sampler into a tool for intensive offline analysis of interesting events at the Large Hadron Collider are discussed. \end{onecolabstract}
+Finally, the prospects for the development of tools for intensive offline analysis of individual events at the Large Hadron Collider are discussed. \end{onecolabstract}